giannilmbd/dynare/doc/manual/source/the-model-file.rst

     .. option:: endogenous_prior

-       Use endogenous priors as in *Christiano, Trabandt and Walentin (2011)*.
+       Use endogenous priors as in :cite:t:`Christiano:2011`.
 The procedure is motivated by sequential Bayesian learning.
 Starting from independent initial priors on the parameters, specified in the ``estimated_params`` block, the standard deviations observed in a "pre-sample", taken to be the